Search

 Energize them to love those they disagree with politically.

-We see this play out in Matthew 10:1-4, “Jesus called his twelve disciples to him and gave them authority to drive out impure spirits and to heal every disease and sickness.
-These are the names of the twelve apostles: first, Simon (who is called Peter) and his brother Andrew; James son of Zebedee, and his brother John; Philip and Bartholomew; Thomas and Matthew the tax collector; James son of Alphaeus, and Thaddaeus; Simon the Zealot and Judas Iscariot, who betrayed him.
+Jesus called His twelve disciples to Him and gave them authority to drive out impure spirits and to heal every disease and sickness.
+These are the names of the twelve apostles: first, Simon (who is called Peter) and his brother Andrew; James son of Zebedee, and his brother John; Philip and Bartholomew; Thomas and Matthew the tax collector; James son of Alphaeus, and Thaddaeus; Simon the Zealot and Judas Iscariot, who betrayed Him.

 But, at the end of the day, their collective unity in Christ trumped (no pun intended) their individual political views.
-They were united in Christ and committed to each other, far more than their political leanings.
+They were united in Christ and committed to each other, far more than to their political leanings.

-In the same way we, as believers, need to embrace the truth that our unity with politically different believers far outweighs everything else.
+In the same way, we as believers need to embrace the truth that our unity with politically different believers far outweighs everything else.
 Of course that doesn’t mean we avoid real issues, especially ones that are clear in Scripture.
 What it does mean is that, as Ephesians 4:15 reminds us, we speak the truth in love with the goal of building each other up in the faith.

 We must equip our teenagers to do the same.
 Too much is at stake.
-The mean-spirited, mud-throwing hate-fest must stop.
+The mean-spirited, mud-throwing hate fest must stop.
 And we must help teenagers to stop it.

-I said, “Or maybe it will be the current generation of Christian teenagers who are sick and tired of their parents acting like spoiled brats online, and who will set the pace for sharing the Gospel and speaking the truth in a loving Christ-like way.
+I said: “Or maybe it will be the current generation of Christian teenagers who are sick and tired of their parents acting like spoiled brats online, and who will set the pace for sharing the Gospel and speaking the truth in a loving, Christ-like way.

 So let’s help our teenagers think and talk about politics in a God-honoring way.
-And then, let’s equip them to turn those conversations toward King Jesus and his kingdom that will never fail.
+And then, let’s equip them to turn those conversations toward King Jesus and His Kingdom that will never fail.

 Get the latest episodes, resources, and updates emailed to your inbox.